Protein targeting: Post-translational translocation

 Even though most secretory proteins are co-translationally translocated, some are translated in the cytosol and later transported to the ER/plasma membrane by a post-translational system.
 In prokaryotes this process requires certain cofactors such as SecA and SecB and is facilitated by Sec62 and Sec63, two membrane-bound proteins.
 The Sec63 complex, which is embedded in the ER membrane, causes hydrolysis of ATP, allowing chaperone proteins to bind to an exposed peptide chain and slide the polypeptide into the ER lumen.
 Once in the lumen the polypeptide chain can be folded properly.
 This process only occurs in unfolded proteins located in the cytosol.

 In addition, proteins targeted to other cellular destinations, such as mitochondria, chloroplasts, or peroxisomes, use specialized post-translational pathways.
-Proteins targeted for the nucleus are also translocated post-translationally through the addition of a nuclear localization signal (NLS) that promotes passage through the nuclear envelope via nuclear pores.
+Proteins targeted for the nucleus are also translocated post-translationally through the addition of a nuclear localization sequence (NLS) that promotes passage through the nuclear envelope via nuclear pores.